CoconutKR/AWAS/README.md

 # Advanced World Airliners Set

-**Advanced World Airliners** is an OpenTTD NewGRF that offers a variety of airliners from around the world.
+**Advanced World Airliners Set** is an OpenTTD NewGRF that offers a variety of airliners from around the world.
 It is currently in development and will be available for download through in-game online content or via the [Github releases page](https://github.com/CoconutKR/AWAS/releases) after its release in the fall of 2024.

 ## Links